 In a case where one or more persons in the apartment contract to live for the summer, they will find out the specific apartment they are assigned to when they arrive to move in.
 These assignments will be based on what apartments are ready for new occupants.

 Around 270 beds on the main part of campus will be held exclusively for students beginning their second or third semesters here at Champlain.
-Lakeview Hall, Adirondack Hall, Butler, and Juniper Hall will be open to students with 24 or fewer completed credits.
+Adirondack Hall, Butler, Juniper Hall, and Lakeview Hall will be open to students with 24 or fewer completed credits.
 Please make sure you are aware of how many credits you have completed.
-Students wanting to live in these buildings will attend Housing Selection on the night of April 1 and will be allowed to pull-in friends to their rooms.
-Please note that all students being pulled-in must also meet the 24 or fewer credits requirement.
+Students wanting to live in these buildings will attend Housing Selection on the nights of March 30 and March 31 and will be allowed to pull-in friends to their rooms.
 These beds will be available until filled, at which time rising sophomores will need to select from available options during the last night of housing selection.

+Please Note: All students being pulled-in must also meet the 24 or fewer credits requirement.
 Students with more than 24 credits that want to appeal their right to sign up for these buildings may do so by calling 802-865-5487 to make an appointment with Melody Brook no later than March 28.
 Students coming to Housing Selection with more than 24 credits who have not been granted an appeal will not be allowed to sign up for a space in these buildings nor be pulled in.

-Students who have documented needs requiring specific accommodations, even if they currently have housing for these accommodations, need to contact Accommodations Services located in Skiff Hall by March 15.
+Students who have documented needs requiring specific accommodations, even if they currently have housing for these accommodations, need to contact Accommodations Services located in Skiff Hall by March 16.
 Please send an email to either Skip Harris at firstname.lastname@example.org or Denise Myers at email@example.com.
 A list of approved students will be sent to Residential Life and those students will be assigned based on their needs and notified of their assignment prior to the first night of Housing Selection.

 Yes!
 In addition to all residence halls being smoke and substance free, we are excited to offer the 14 beds at 308 Maple Street.
 All students signing up for these spaces will be required to sign a community-built contract agreeing to live a substance-free lifestyle, and violations to this contract will result in a student being required to move from the building into another space.

 In order to create more open spaces for returning residents who want to live with a friend, as well as for first year and transfer students, the Department of Residential Life has established a Consolidation Policy.
-During the 2014 Housing Selection process, a student who signs up for a room where one or more spaces remain open is subject to consolidation within the same building to a room with the same or fewer occupancy.
+During the 2016 Housing Selection process, a student who signs up for a room where one or more spaces remain open is subject to consolidation within the same building to a room with the same or fewer occupancy.

 For example, if a double room in a building only has one resident, and a triple down the hall only has one resident, the Department of Residential Life reserves the right to move the lone student in the triple to the double room.
 In the case where both rooms in question have the same potential occupancy (i.e. 2 quads with 2 people each) then the room of the resident holding the highest priority number will be where all 4 students are consolidated.
 Additionally, if fewer students sign up for a larger occupancy room (i.e. 2 students in a triple) they may be moved to a smaller occupancy room in the same building in order to make spaces for student groups of larger sizes.
 Residential Life will not move students from their building or to a room with higher occupancy in order to consolidate.
 This process will happen throughout housing selection in order to create spaces for students with higher priority numbers to be able to pull in their friends.
 Residential Life reserves the right to consolidate students under these terms up until the time that a student moves into his/her room in the fall.

 Yes, students wanting to live with someone of another gender may sign up for the same apartment at Spinner Place.
 This is permitted ONLY in cases where students can completely fill the apartment with pull-ins, and everyone must agree to the multi-gender arrangement.
 All students sign up for single rooms within a suite setting.
 Students are encouraged to visit Melody Brook in Skiff Hall with any questions/concerns related to their gender identity and the Housing Selection process.

-** Please note: Students are encouraged to visit Melody Brook in Skiff Hall with any questions/concerns related to their gender identity and the Housing Selection process.
+Please Note: Students are encouraged to visit Melody Brook in Skiff Hall with any questions/concerns related to their gender identity and the Housing Selection process.

-Students who are abroad for the 2014 Spring semester and cannot attend Housing Selection should send a proxy that they trust to choose a space.
+Students who are abroad for the Spring semester and cannot attend Housing Selection should send a proxy that they trust to choose a space.
 Students who do not have a person that they can send in their place should contact Melody Brook.
 Melody will work with you to select an appropriate space based on your Priority Number.

-Students who will be going abroad in the Fall of 2014 should not attend Housing Selection to select a space, as spaces abroad are assigned through the Study Abroad Office.
+Students who will be going abroad in the Fall of 2016 should not attend Housing Selection to select a space, as spaces abroad are assigned through the Study Abroad Office.
 We strongly encourage students going abroad in the Fall to return to live on campus for the Spring semester.
 We give students coming back from abroad first choice over spaces, prior to assigning incoming Spring students or transfers.
 In November, students abroad will be emailed and asked to give their preferences for housing upon their return via an online form.
-Assignments will be made based on these preferences and students can check their assignments on December 29, 2014.
+Assignments will be made based on these preferences and students can check their assignments on December 29, 2016.